ZaaakW/zakilla/README.md

 ## Documentation

-Click the url documentataion for information detail
+Click the url documentataion for information details

 ### Examples